cyclaero/xcssecovid/README.md

                            [default: first day with more than 17 cases].

        -z day#             The day# of the last data point in the imported time series to be included for curve fitting.
-                           [default: last day of the imported eries].
+                           [default: last day of the imported series].

        -h|-?|?
 Show these usage instructions.